kiritigowda/help/radeonInferenceInstaller/README.md

 ![Inference Client Connect](images/serverConnect.png "Inference Client Connect")

-**Step 4** - Upload Caffe Model - Once the connection is established, load the caffe model and prototxt to the server using the client application.
+**Step 4** - Upload PreTrained Caffe Model - Once the connection is established, load the caffe model and prototxt to the server using the client application.

 The client application section Inference Complier needs to be completed as shown in the below example.